 Should sellers be present at home inspection?
-Let’s start off by telling you that I have been in this situation before.
+Let’s start by telling you I have been in this situation before.
 And let me save you some time by telling you, that I was present during the inspection (as a seller).
 And I did not have to be there at all, and soon enough, I realized this and left.
 If you are reading this because you are looking into selling your house by owner.
 Read: “How to sell your home by owner.
 All you need to know.”

 I just wanted to make sure everything went smoothly, and maybe help the inspector if he needed it.
 My intentions were good honestly, with a hint of curiosity too maybe.
 But I later understood why I was completely in the wrong, and I should have never been there, and here is why.

 You will find a lot of different opinions on the internet on whether sellers should be present at home inspections or not.
 And that is because everyone sees it through a different lens.
 Here, we will talk about and break down both sides and their reasons.
 So you can decide whether or not you should be present at the home inspection.